-- Exhibit the presence of excesses and/or deficits of behaviors that significantly interfere with home or community activities (e.g., aggression, self-injury, elopement, etc.); - Have been diagnosed with a condition for which ABA-based therapy services are recognized as therapeutically appropriate, including autism spectrum disorder, by a qualified health care professional; - Had a comprehensive diagnostic evaluation by a qualified health care professional; and - Have a prescription for ABA-based therapy services ordered by a qualified health care professional.
+- Exhibit the presence of excesses and/or deficits of behaviors that significantly interfere with home or community activities (e.g., aggression, self-injury, elopement, etc.); - Have been diagnosed with a condition for which ABA-based therapy services are recognized as therapeutically appropriate, including autism spectrum disorder, by a qualified health care professional; - Had a comprehensive diagnostic evaluation by a qualified health care professional that recommends ABA services; - Have a prescription for ABA-based therapy services ordered by a qualified health care professional.

 NOTE: All of the above criteria must be met to receive ABA-based services.
+If there is a recommendation in the comprehensive diagnostic evaluation (CDE) for ABA therapy, a separate prescription is not needed.

-XII.
+III.
 SERVICE AUTHORIZATION PROCESS

-All Applied Behavior Analysis (ABA) services must be prior authorized by LHCC
+All Applied Behavior Analysis (ABA) services must be prior authorized by LHCC.